AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 The marketing team of a sports apparel retailer used the [LiveRamp - Onboarding](liveramp-onboarding.md) connection to send audiences from Experience Platform to their LiveRamp account.

-Through the [!DNL LiveRamp - Distribution] connection they can now trigger the activation of the onboarded audiences to the destinations mentioned at the top of this page, so that they can target users on mobile, open web, social, and [!DNL CTV] platforms.
+Through the [!DNL LiveRamp - Distribution] connection they can now trigger the activation of the onboarded audiences to the destinations mentioned at the top of this page directly within Adobe Real Time CDP, so that they can target users on mobile, open web, social, and [!DNL CTV] platforms.

 ## Onboard audiences to LiveRamp {#onboarding}

 Before activating audiences through the [!DNL LiveRamp - Distribution] connection, use the [LiveRamp - Onboarding](liveramp-onboarding.md) connection to export your Experience Platform audiences to LiveRamp.

-After you have onboarded your audiences to LiveRamp, continue the activation workflow from the [connect to the destination](#connect) step.
+After you have onboarded your audiences to LiveRamp, continue the activation workflow from the [connect to the destination](#connect) step to select and configure your target destination platforms for data activation.

 ## Connect to the destination {#connect}